At Marsaxlokk fish market

-Marsaxlokk fish market is particularly popular for its fish stalls on Sundays.
+Marsaxlokk open fish market is particularly popular for its fish stalls on Sundays.

 A long, uninterrupted row of fishing boats lines up along the quayside of this picturesque village while, in the middle of the sheltered bay, a myriad beautifully coloured boats (luzzu) floats peacefully.

 If you take a stroll along the seaside promenade, you can admire the fishermen repairing their nets and laying them out in the sun to dry.

 The Marsaxlokk market stalls display their goods of every sort daily.
 Cafés and restaurants can be found all along the seafront.